 Verona is loaded with places to visit and explore, so you won’t be left wondering what else to do with your two days there.
 It’s very much a city of history and culture that’s worth dedicating a little time to.
 In order to experience the best of Verona, you’ll need to move around the city quite a bit, as the best places to visit in Verona are not only found in Città Antica, but also in areas like San Zeno and Veronetta.

-However, before we get to our Verona itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Verona itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 With that important note covered, it’s time to dive into all the great attractions included in this Verona travel itinerary.
 Following our guide, you’ll have plenty of interesting things to see with 2 days in Verona.